Raycast: The All-Apple Productivity Powerhouse

 • Switch between windows?
 Instant.

 • Launch apps?
-You guessed it—instant.
+Instant.

 💻 Developer Integration: Where Raycast Really Shines